alexa-pi/AlexaPi/README.md

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`

 Once the adjustments have been made, you can save the settings using `alsactl store`

+### A note on Shairport-sync

+By default, shairport-sync (the airplay client) uses port 5000.
+This is no problem if everything goes as planned, but AlexaPi's authorization on sammachin's design uses port 5000 as well, and if shairport-sync is running while that happens, everything fails.

+As a result, I have changed the authorization port for AlexaPi to 5050.
+Note that you will have to change the settings within the developer website for this to work.

 ### Advanced Install